timrobertson0122/craftathon/README.md

 - Users can filter jobs by tags
 - Users can filter jobs by keyword
 - +100 points for integrating the [typeform](http://typeform.io/) API

+If you want it, here's a link to our [employers' typeform](https://makersacademy.typeform.com/to/kS7a6e)